 Symptoms that may occur with Brugada syndrome include:

 Brugada syndrome may be a genetic disorder.
-Genetic testing to look for a mutation in your SCN5A gene may help determine your risk.
-If your doctor discovers a mutation, he or she can begin to take preventive measures to help you avoid the syndrome’s potentially life-threatening consequences.
+If you have a family history of Brugada syndrome or symptoms of the disorder, genetic testing to look for a mutation in your SCN5A gene may help determine your risk.
+If your health care provider discovers a mutation, he or she can begin to take preventive measures to help you avoid the syndrome’s potentially life-threatening consequences.

 An implanted cardioverter defibrillator is a common method for preventing the symptoms and sudden death related to Brugada syndrome.
 When this device detects the start of an arrhythmia, it sends out an electrical impulse to your heart to shock it back into its regular rhythm.